parnic/node-screenlogic/README.md

 Deletes a scheduled event with specified id.
 See [`SLDeleteScheduleEventById`](#sldeletescheduleeventbyid) documentation for argument values.
 Emits the `deleteScheduleById` or `scheduleChanged` event when response is acknowledged (listen for both). `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

+#### getChemHistoryData(fromTime, toTime, senderId)

+Requests chemical history data from the connected unit.
+This is information about the pH and ORP readings over time and when pH and ORP feeds were turned on and off. `fromTime` is the time (as a Javascript Date object) that you want to get events from and `toTime` is the time (as a Javascript Date object) that you want to get events until.
+Emits the `getChemHistoryDataPending` event when the request to get data is confirmed, then the `getChemHistoryData` event when the chemical history data is actually ready to be handled. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

 #### getChemicalData(senderId)

 Requests chemical data from the connected unit (may require an IntelliChem or similar).
 Emits the `chemicalData` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.